sroycode/zapdos/README.COMPILE.md

 - libosmium 2.14.2 ( requires protozero and sparsehash )

-Items marked with asterix (*) should preferably be compiled from source On mac+homebrew and ubuntu+apt default versions work fine.
+Items marked with asterix (*) should preferably be compiled from source On mac +homebrew and ubuntu-18 +apt default versions work fine.
 For Centos 7 see section below.
+( Ubuntu 16 is not supported )

 ### For Centos 7